GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/03_api_reduction.rst

 ..  todo: calmanager
 ..  warning:: The Gemini Local Calibration Manager is not available yet in the
     Gemini Conda Channel for installation and you might not have it installed.
-    If you get a `NameError: name 'localmanager' when running line 10, you don't the Local Calibration Manager installed.
+    If you get an error with the message
+    `NameError: name 'localmanager' is not defined` when running line 10, you don't the Local Calibration Manager installed.
 For now, please, contact someone in the Gemini Science User Support Department for more details.

 .. _api_create_file_lists: